WeCanCodeIT/CSlides/src/fundamentals/operators-and-expressions/index.md

 - You will see this predominantly in loops and counters.
 We will go into great detail about loops and counters later in the course.

-- We may need to count everytime a loop is run, or we may need to count the number of times a value has changed.
+- We may need to count every time a loop is run, or we may need to count the number of times a value has changed.

 - One way of adding <mark>1</mark> to an variable is to simply write: <mark>ageTwo = ageTwo +1;</mark>

-	- The caluclation on the right side of our statement ageTwo = <mark>ageTwo + 1</mark>; is performed first.
+	- The calculation on the right side of our statement ageTwo = <mark>ageTwo + 1</mark>; is performed first.

 	- Because <mark>ageTwo</mark> is a value type variable, we can save our calculation in <mark>ageTwo</mark>.

-	- Lets do an experiment!!
+	- Let's do an experiment!!

 - In order to better visualize this concept we will be discussing, we will need to make some changes and additions to our code.